alexeimun/alexeimun/README.md

 </p>

 ---
 ✨ I'm a fullstack engineer settled in Colombia.
-I’m passionate about making the web stuff and building open-source projects.
+I’m passionate about making web stuff and building open-source projects.

-I'm a Developer Expert in Anguar 2+, When I'm not coding you can find me geeking about photography and exploring different ways of documenting stories using photography and cooking delicious delicacies.
+I'm a Developer Expert in Anguar 2+, when I'm not coding you can find me geeking about photography and exploring different ways of documenting stories using photography and cooking delicious delicacies.

 - 💬 Ask me about: Angular, NodeJs
 - 📫 How to reach me: [@alexeimun_](https://twitter.com/alexeimun_)
-- ⚡ Fun fact: I'm 6"1 and I haven't played basketball ever in my life! 😄

 <!--
 **alexeimun/alexeimun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.